Alaska

 Pennsylvania

 House Bill 2779 was introduced to the floor in August 2022 and moved to committee.
 It uses elements of the WA Cares Act, including a payroll tax of 0.58%.
-With Democrats newly in control of the legislature and a Democratic governor, Pennsylvania is a state worth watching in 2023.
+The bill didn't move forward but, with Democrats newly in control of the legislature and a Democratic governor, Pennsylvania is a state worth watching.

 Pennsylvania House Bill 2779 shows the progress of the Long Term Care Trust Act.